 Upper Elementary students learn advanced elements of drawing (e.g. perspective, value, and composition), painting, and form (making three-dimensional structures, clay people, sculpture).
 We continue to offer a broad spectrum of projects, both two- and three-dimensional: color mixing and painting, printmaking, ceramics, sculpture made from recyclable materials, self-portraiture, collage and mixed media, and more.
 Students are introduced to the slab roller for handbuilding ceramics, a printing press for printmaking, and a range of tools and techniques to enhance their artistic experiences.

 Children also create art in their classrooms, illustrating their writing, building models for their projects, designing scenery and props.
 We use the Visual Thinking Strategies curriculum to help children learn critical thinking and observational skills while interacting with works of art.

 Upper Elementary students are transitioning into adolescence.
 While children in this age group show striking variance in their physical development, they are actually quite similar to one another.
 They are adamant about their desire for independence, but they require organizational and emotional guidance.

-The Upper Elementary students travel to a 3-day outdoor education program in the fall, and they go on a week-long excursion to New York City, Washington, D.C., or Cape Cod in the spring.
+The Upper Elementary students travel to a 3-day outdoor education program in the fall, and they go on a week-long excursion to New York City, Washington, D.C., or Maine in the spring.

 The Upper Elementary language curriculum is built around writing and reading workshops.
 Students discover their expressive voices as they become practiced in the skills of expository writing and writing conventions.
 Our teachers and librarian work together to mentor each child's independent reading and to select books for dynamic discussion groups.